How to Determine a Hazardous Load

 Posted by: admin on June 30, 2017

-A load can be hazardous without containing any dangerous materials.
-The danger comes when the load itself is packaged and shaped in a way that can cause instability with the forklift.
+Ultimately, any load can be hazardous, regardless of whether it contains dangerous materials.
+The danger comes when the load itself is packaged and shaped in a way that can cause a forklift to become unstable.

-- The load is overloaded and may exceed weight limits
+- The load is too heavy and exceeds the lift’s weight limits.

-- The load is damaged, loose, or has loose parts
+- The load is damaged or has loose parts.

-In the situation where you are handling a load containing hazardous materials, extra precaution is necessary to avoid accidents.
+In a situation where you are handling a load containing hazardous materials, extra precaution is necessary to avoid accidents and injuries.

 - Flammable liquids